LET'S LOOK AT SOME OF THE THINGS THAT I'VE BEEN INVOLVED

 Shown below are some of the pictures that I took that day as a result of the flooding that the city experienced.
-Click on the 'thumbnails' below to increase the size of the pictures you wish to view.

 I continually updated my OFFICIAL HAMBURG CITY COUNCIL MEMBER Website to keep Hamburg residents up-to-date' as to what was taking place in the city.
 In so doing, EVERYBODY in the city got the SAME information !!

 SUMMER: There was allot of 'work' that needed to be done at the sewage settling ponds due to extensive 'overgrowth' of weeds, trees, bushes, etc., that hadn't been 'tended to' for several years.
 I made numerous trips to the city sewage ponds; discussed and complimented the new Public Works employee as to the massive improvement he had made in this very difficult project.